Michael Gallup: 2019 season

-During the season-opener against the New York Giants, Gallup caught seven passes for 158 yards in the 35–17 victory.
-He missed Weeks 3–4 due to a knee surgery.
+During the season-opener against the New York Giants, Gallup caught seven passes for a career-high 158 yards in the 35–17 victory, including a career-long 62-yard reception.
+In Week 2 against the Washington Redskins, he tore his lateral meniscus.
+He missed Weeks 3–4 due to knee surgery.
+He returned in Week 5 against the Green Bay Packers to log 7 catches for 113 yards and one touchdown.

 During Week 11 against the Detroit Lions, Gallup finished with nine receptions for 148 yards in the 35–27 road victory.
 Three weeks later against the Chicago Bears on Thursday Night Football, he caught six passes for 109 yards and a touchdown in the 31–24 road loss.
-In the regular-season finale against the Washington Redskins, he caught five passes for 98 yards and three touchdowns in the 47–16 victory.
-Overall, Gallup finished the 2019 season with 66 receptions for 1,107 receiving yards and six receiving touchdowns.
+In the regular-season finale against the Redskins, he caught five passes for 98 yards and a career-high three touchdowns in the 47–16 victory.

+Overall, he started 12 of the 14 games he played, making 66 receptions for 1,107 receiving yards and six receiving touchdowns.
+He teamed with Cooper to give the Cowboys two 1,000-yard receivers in a single-season for the seventh time in franchise history.
+It was also the first time in franchise history to produce a 4,000-yard quarterback (Prescott), a 1,000-yard rusher (Ezekiel Elliott) and a 1,000-yard receiver in a single-season.

 2020 season

-During Week 3 against the Seattle Seahawks, Gallup finished with six receptions for 138 receiving yards and a touchdown as the Cowboys lost 31–38.
-In Week 16 against the Philadelphia Eagles, Gallup recorded six catches for 121 yards and two touchdowns during the 37–17 victory.
-Overall, Gallup finished the 2020 season with 59 receptions for 843 receiving yards and five receiving touchdowns.
+In Week 3 against the Seattle Seahawks, Gallup finished with six receptions for 138 receiving yards and a touchdown as the Cowboys lost 31–38.
+In Week 5 against the New York Giants, starting quarterback Prescott suffered a season-ending injury to his right ankle, which forced the Cowboys to use 3 different quarterbacks during the season (Andy Dalton, Ben DiNucci and Garrett Gilbert).

+In Week 16 against the Philadelphia Eagles, Gallup recorded six catches for 121 yards and two touchdowns during the 37–17 victory, with all of his yards coming in the first half.
+He finished with a career-high 15 starts, along with 59 receptions for 843 receiving yards and five receiving touchdowns (tied for the team lead).

 2021 season

-On September 14, 2021, Gallup was placed on injured reserve after suffering a calf injury in Week 1.
-He was activated on November 13.
-During Week 17 against the Arizona Cardinals, Gallup suffered a torn ACL on a touchdown, and was placed back on injured reserve several days later.
+In the season opener he had 4 receptions for 36 yards, before suffering a calf injury in the first half.
+On September 14, 2021, Gallup was placed on injured reserve.
+He missed 7 games and was activated on November 13.